How AstraZeneca's latest vaccine troubles could slow the global recovery - KRDO

 AstraZeneca’s vaccine is key to ending the global economic slump caused by the coronavirus.
 But a series of missteps by the drugmaker and new concerns over blood clots risk undermining public confidence in the shot and delaying the recovery.

-European drug regulators confirmed a link between the Oxford-AstraZeneca Covid-19 shot and rare blood clots on Wednesday, but stopped short of recommending its use be limited.
+European drug regulators said there was a possible link between the Oxford-AstraZeneca Covid-19 shot and rare blood clots on Wednesday, but stopped short of recommending its use be limited.
 UK authorities recommended that people under 30 take alternative vaccines.

 It’s the latest setback for AstraZeneca, which has faced criticism over its communication with the public and regulators, the design of its vaccine trials and severe production delays that have slowed the rollout of shots in Europe.